noreta/lisasy.github.io/source/writing/articles/2015/fear-and-courage.html.markdown

 The sort of courage I got to uncover for myself is the courage to love, be patient, keep an open heart and an open mind.
 While in this process I sorted it a lot of tangible shifts in my life, the biggest shift was the mental one I
-underwent: discovering my own Lisa-flavored courage that was in my core.
-You have that too, and I hope you get to dig into that for yourself.
+underwent: discovering my own Lisa-flavored courage that was at my core.

+The courage is present in everyone.
+I hope that we all get the opportunities to tap into that courage by stripping away the fear we carry in our lives.